 NCI established the Nanotechnology Characterization Laboratory (NCL) to accelerate the progress of nanomedicine by providing preclinical characterization and safety testing of nanoparticles.
 It is a collaborative effort between NCI, the US Food and Drug Administration (FDA), and the National Institute of Standards and Technology (NIST).

 The NCL serves as a resource and knowledge base for all cancer researchers in academia, industry, and government to facilitate the development and clinical translation of nanotechnologies intended as cancer therapeutics and diagnostics.
-NCL supports the characterization of:
+NCL performs:

-- concepts with proven efficacy for cancer therapy, diagnosis, or vaccines
+- characterization of strategies with proven efficacy for cancer therapy, diagnosis, or vaccines

-- novel, early-stage nanomedicine platforms with potential for cancer therapy
+- evaluation of novel, early-stage nanomedicine platforms with potential for cancer therapy and diagnosis

-- concepts intended to alleviate side effects, toxicities and other complications cancer patients experience as a result of cancer therapy
+- evaluation of approaches intended to alleviate side effects, toxicities and other adverse effects associated with cancer therapy